-Additionally, the proposed rule change to Rule 11.12(a)(4) is designed to ensure all sell short orders are subjected to the Exchange's process for ensuring that the order would not violate Rule 201(b)(1)(ii) of Regulation SHO during an SSCB.
-In order to verify the displayed price of an order with a position modification from sell long to sell short (or vice versa) or sell short exempt to sell short (or vice versa) during an SSCB, the System handles the modification as if a price change would occur, even if the modification does not ultimately result in a price change.
-If the System permitted such order modifications to forego this process, no order modifications from sell long to sell short (or vice versa) or sell short exempt to sell short (or vice versa) during an SSCB would result in a loss of time priority, and as a result, certain sell short orders could be permitted to display or execute at an impermissible price that would not comply with Rule 201(b)(1)(ii).
-The Exchange's process is designed to ensure compliance with Rule 201(b)(1)(ii) of Regulation SHO and is consistent with the protection of investors and the public interest.
+designed to ensure compliance with Rule 201(b)(1)(ii) of Regulation SHO and is consistent with the protection of investors and the public interest.
 As designed, during an SSCB, the System determines up front whether an order modification could result in a price change before it can properly effect the modification.
 If the modification is of a type that may result in a price change to comply with Regulation SHO, the System gives the order a new timestamp.
 As a result, such a modification from sell long to sell short (or vice versa) or sell short exempt to sell short (or vice versa) always results in a loss of time priority even if the modification did not result in a change of the order's price.
 Conversely, an order modification from sell long to sell short exempt (or vice versa) does not result in an order losing priority because the System does not conduct an order price analysis to ensure compliance with Rule 201(b)(1)(ii) of Regulation SHO as both sell long and sell short exempt orders may execute at more aggressive prices than sell short orders during an SSCB.

 Moreover, the Exchange processes billions of order modifications each month, with only a limited amount of modifications involving a change from sell long to sell short (or vice versa) or sell short exempt to sell short (or vice versa) during an SSCB.
-Out of the billions of order modifications processed by the Cboe affiliated equity exchanges during the months of May, June, and July 2022, the Exchange identified approximately 369,884 order modifications from sell long to sell short (or vice versa) or sell short exempt to sell short (or vice versa) across the Cboe affiliated equity exchanges during an SSCB that would potentially be affected by the proposed amendment to Rule 11.12(a)(4).28 Given that 369,884 order modifications during an SSCB across the Cboe affiliated equity exchanges is an extremely small percentage of the billions of order modifications that the Choe affiliated equity exchanges processed during the months of May, June, and July 2022, the Exchange believes that any benefit from restoring priority to this limited amount of order modifications is outweighed by the burden of changing the System to be able to conduct an order price analysis in real time to prevent potential violations of Rule 201(b)(1)(ii) of Regulation SHO and to permit these orders to retain priority.
+Out of the billions of order modifications processed by the Cboe affiliated equity exchanges during the months of May, June, and July 2022, the Exchange identified approximately 369,884 order modifications from sell long to sell short (or vice versa) or sell short exempt to sell short (or vice versa) across the Cboe affiliated equity exchanges during an SSCB that would potentially be affected by the proposed amendment to Rule $11.9(a)(4).^{29}$ Given that 369,884 order modifications during an SSCB across the Cboe affiliated equity exchanges is an extremely small percentage of the billions of order modifications that the Choe affiliated equity exchanges processed during the months of May, June, and July 2022, the Exchange believes that any benefit from restoring priority to this limited amount of order modifications is outweighed by the burden of changing the System to be able to conduct an order price analysis in real time to prevent potential violations of Rule 201(b)(1)(ii) of Regulation SHO and to permit these orders to retain priority.

-In addition, the proposed change to Rule 11.12(a)(4) will also protect investors and the public interest because it continues to promote compliance with Regulation SHO, including Regulation SHO's order marking requirements 29 and Users' compliance with any applicable exemptions.
+In addition, the proposed change to Rule 11.9(a)(4) will also protect investors and the public interest because it continues to promote compliance with Regulation SHO, including Regulation SHO's order marking requirements 30 and Users' compliance with any applicable exemptions.
 Users are currently able to modify their order's position using a Replace Message and the proposed rule change does not alter a User's ability to do so.
-Users are required to mark their orders properly upon entry and upon modification 30 and the proposed amendment to Rule 11.12(a)(4) does not change this obligation.
-As they are required to do today, Users must also continue to ensure that their order complies with any applicable exemption from Regulation SHO that they seek to avail themselves of, not only at the time of entry, but also at the time they change an order's position via a Replace Message.31 The Exchange notes that it will continue to surveil for compliance with Exchange Rules 11.19 and 11.21 as well as Regulation SHO.
+Users are required to mark their orders properly upon entry and upon modification 31 and the proposed amendment to Rule 11.9(a)(4) does not change this obligation.
+As they are required to do today, Users must also continue to ensure that their order complies with any applicable exemption from Regulation SHO that they seek to avail themselves of, not only at the time of entry, but also at the time they change an order's position via a Replace Message.
+The Exchange notes that it will continue to surveil for compliance with Exchange Rules 11.5 and 11.10(a)(5) as well as Regulation SHO.